wilcox63/practice/install.md

 6. Now that the data is publicly viewable, we need to grab the Sheet ID.
 The Sheet ID of your Google Sheet is the string after ```d/``` and before ```/edit?``` in the link to your Google Sheet.
 Copy your Sheet ID.
 You'll need it for our next step.
 (See image for reference of what the Sheet ID looks like) ![example](https://github.com/user-attachments/assets/271791e0-268d-4f5d-8847-ce645b16faa4)

 ### Step 3: Updating the Code and Opening the Website

 1. Open ```index.html```.
 In line 38, enter your Sheet ID.
 Save your changes.
 2. Open ```about.html```.
 In line 22, enter your Sheet ID.
 Save your changes.
 (Annie, when u edit this, adjust the 'Save your changes' to whatever is actually on screen)
 3. Now, on the GitHub repository, click **Settings**
 4. In the "Code and automation" section of the sidebar, click **Pages**.
 5. Under "Build and deployment", under "Source", select **Deploy from a branch**.
-6.
+6. Select the main branch, and leave the file as `/(root)`.
+It may take a second for the page to deploy, reload a few times if necessary.
 7. Finally, you can view your version using the link GitHub provides you.